OpenHPC-AI/OpenCHAI/README.md

 ```

 Clone the Repository:
-Ensure that you clone the repository into a directory with at least 100 GB of free disk space.
-This space is required for the offline installation, as the complete software stack RPMs will be downloaded into the same directory.
-Having sufficient space ensures a smooth installation and configuration experience.
+Make sure to clone the repository into a directory with at least 100 GB of free disk space.
+This space is essential for offline installation, as the complete software stack RPMs will be downloaded into the same directory.
+Adequate space ensures a smooth and error-free installation and configuration process.

 ```python
 git clone https://github.com/OpenHPC-AI/OpenCHAI.git